bytesontherocks/AQS-X01/Modbus/pi integration/README.md

 poetry run python main.py

 ## Running mypy
+Note: --strict flag is the strictest it can be but working with third party libraries may require to be more flexible

-poetry run mypy . --disallow-incomplete-defs
+poetry run mypy . --strict --ignore-missing-imports

 ## Running Ruff
 poetry run ruff check .